aleksandrazaj/OneStopExpatShop/README.md

 # OneStopExpatShop
 TechlabsProject
-#Scraping project to get textual data about Expats in Copenhagen
+#Scraping project to get textual data about expats in Copenhagen